 Even a psychiatrist spoke up about the man who lived off his dead wives’ proceeds, calling him a narcissist but not a sociopath.
 Speaking to the jurors, Dr. Norton Roitman said, “A person with narcissistic traits is at the center of the world…They can be disloyal because they seek adulation, and in marriages, sometimes, when he doesn’t get what he wants from that person, he goes and gets it from somebody else.”
 He further added that he “wouldn’t doubt” Thomas being unfaithful.
 With all this, the jury found Thomas guilty of the charges against him and sentenced him to death.

 Thomas, who still maintains his innocence, subsequently appealed his conviction, which the Nevada Supreme Court overturned in December 2020.
 “Ultimately, the State lured the jury into finding Randolph guilty based on myriad other bad acts that were not even marginally relevant for a nonpropensity purpose, rather than constraining the testimony to evidence relevant to the charged offenses,” the court stated in its ruling.
 “We cannot look to the prior-bad-act evidence to conclude that the error in admitting that evidence was harmless.”

 Thomas was thus granted a new trial but was denied release.
-Therefore, today, the 66-year-old is incarcerated at the High Desert State Prison in Susanville, Lassen County, California.
+Therefore, today, the 66-year-old is incarcerated at the High Desert State Prison in Clark County, Nevada, near Indian Springs.
 He will remain there until his second trial for the double homicide case comes to its conclusion, which might be a while as a date for it has not yet been set.